 You can still make these on a regular baking sheet lined with parchment paper, but the bottom of the chicken strips will not be as crispy as the top.

 Finally, it’s important not to leave these lying around after baking.
 They won’t stay crispy for as long as fried chicken, so I suggest you eat them immediately!

 Additions and Substitutions

-You can use about 14 ounces of chicken tenderloins instead of chicken breasts if you like.
+You can use about 14 ounces or 400 grams of chicken tenderloins instead of chicken breasts if you like.
 I just find it easier to use chicken breasts since I always have a big bag of them in the freezer.

 These are intended to be simply flavored so that you can accompany them with any dipping sauce you like (and so that they will be safe for picky eaters!)
 However, feel free to add additional seasonings to the panko mixture if you like.

 This recipe will serve about 3 adults with a side, but you could probably serve 4 or 5 children.

 Sometimes I serve these with oven fries, but usually I prefer to serve them with salad or vegetables.
 They would also be great on a sandwich or in a tortilla!

 Use whatever dipping sauce you like, or maybe you don’t need any at all!
 My husband prefers ketchup, but I like sriracha mayonnaise (I just take some regular mayonnaise and mix in a little sriracha).

 Start oven preheating to 425°F (220°C).
 Set a baking/cooling rack in a baking sheet.
 Make sure it’s oven safe; cooling racks sometimes have a coating that will melt or create fumes in the oven.